 Remote Sensing (RS)

-RS is the art and science of obtaining information about an object or feature without physically coming in contact.
+RS is the art and science of obtaining information about an object or feature without physically coming into contact.
 The data collected can be of many forms: variations in acoustic wave distributions (sonar), force distributions (gravity meter), electromagnetic energy distributions (eye), etc.

 The Remote Sensing process of inferring surface parameters from measurements of the Electromagnetic Radiation (EMR) from the Earth’s surface.
 EMR can either be reflected or emitted from the Earth’s surface.